Diabetic Bladder: 7 Ways to Handle the Effects of Diabetes on Your Bladder

 1. Keep a bladder diary

-The bladder diary helps you and your doctor keep track of and evaluate the amount and type of fluid you ingested and your voiding (urination) pattern.
+The bladder diary helps you and your doctor keep track of and evaluate the fluids you’ve ingested and your urination pattern.
 Your doctor may ask you to keep a bladder diary to start an initial investigation into your bladder condition.
 You may also be asked to measure and write down the amount of urine retained after the attempt to void.
 The retained urine is known as post-void residuals (PVR), and a normal level of PVR has not been established.
 A suggested normal range in older adults is between 50 mL and 150 mL.
 PVR measurements are taken with an ultrasound immediately after voiding, or by using a catheter to drain and measure residuals.

 2. Timed voiding